 My wife’s success and the success of others may have a lot to do with supporting other various nutrients for several years before finally trying CDG.
 If we fill our own environments with lots of toxic products and eat poor quality food, we may need just a bit more than 1 or 2 nutrients to get things going again.

-I will expand on DIM soon.
+I may expand on DIM some day.

 Some science about CDG